-The color palette in Photoshop is the section where you can choose colors for your project.
+If you don’t know what are color palettes in Photoshop.
+Here’s a quick answer: Photoshop color palette is the section where you can choose colors for your project.
 The color palette is accessible in the toolbar and contains a number of tools for selecting colors.

 Adobe Photoshop comes with many default color palettes but sometimes it’s not exactly the colors you may be looking for.
 That’s why I like to create my own color palette sometimes.